chanzuckerberg/czi-oss-training/01-intro-to-os/README.md

 - [1.2 - Types of Open Source Software](./02-types-of-oss.md) - explores the different types of Open Source projects and licenses.
 - [1.3 - Understanding OSS Governance](./03-understand-oss-governance.md) - explores the different types of Open Source governance models.
 - [1.4 - How Does OSS Relate To The Open Research Movement?](./04-oss-and-open-science.md) - explores the relationship between Open Source and Open Research.

+## Module activity 🙇🏻‍♀️

+- [Open source power map](./power-map-activity.md) - a hands-on activity to help you identify key stakeholders and resources in an open source project.